 Technical interaction between industry and MIT researchers occurs on both a broad and individual level.
 Since its inception, CICS recognized the importance of holding technical meetings to facilitate communication among MIT faculty, students, and industry.
 We hold two informal technical meetings per year open to CICS faculty, students, and representatives from participating companies.
 Throughout each full-day meeting, faculty and students present their research, often presenting early concepts, designs, and results that have not been published yet.
 The participants then offer valuable technical feedback, as well as suggestions for future research.
-More intimate interaction between MIT researchers and industry takes place during work on projects of particular interest to participating companies.
+The meeting also serves as a valuable networking event for both participants and students.
+Closer technical interaction between MIT researchers and industry takes place during work on projects of particular interest to participating companies.
 Companies may invite students to give on-site presentations, or they may offer students summer employment.
 Additionally, companies may send visiting scholars to MIT or enter into a separate research contract for more focused research for their particular interest.
 The result is truly synergistic, and it will have a lasting impact on the field of integrated circuits and systems.